 - Coaches shall conduct themselves in the spirit of sportsmanship and fair play in an effort to benefit all DSL participants.

-  - Coaches shall follow guidelines established in Ohio South’s Zero Tolerance Policy Against Abuse, particularly those included in item number six.
+- Coaches shall follow guidelines established in the Ohio Soccer Association’s Zero Tolerance Policy Against Abuse, particularly those included in item number six.

 - Coaches shall ensure that each child is in the custody of an adult parent/guardian following games or practices.

 - Coaches are urged to exercise caution in the use of first aid and not dispense any type of medication.